steingartlab/singular/README.md

 # How to use

-Create a `.env` with variable `base_directory` containing the absolute path to the root folder where all your data exists, e.g. `base_directory = '/Users/cleese/electrochem'`.
-It does not matter whether the data resides is nested; the code will search recursively through all subdirectories
+Create a `config.json` with variable `base_directory` containing the absolute path to the root folder where all your data exists, e.g. `"base_directory": "/Users/cleese/electrochem"`.
+It does not matter whether the data sits in a subdirectory—the code will search recursively through all subdirectories.

 ```
-from src.implement import load
+from singular.implement import load

 id_ = 'dummy_id'